cioportfolio/turtle/README.md

 # Turtle drawing

 ## Wifi Setup

-When it first starts the turtle will create a wifi access point (called 'Turtle').
-If you connect to this and point a browser to '192.168.4.1'.
+When it first starts the turtle will create a wifi access point called 'Turtle'.
+Connect to this on a computer or phone and point a browser to '192.168.4.1'.
 A configuration screen will be displayed which will let you enter the name and pass key for your local wifi.
 After restarting the turtle will try to connect using the saved wifi details and will start to broadcast it's network address.

 If the turtle has previously connected to wifi somewhere else it will try those details first and, if it can't connect, it will create it's own wifi access point so that wifi details for its new location can be entered.

-You can use the Python code below to detect the turtle's wifi messages and not down it's network address.
+You can use the Python code below to detect the turtle's wifi messages and note down it's network address.
 The address will be 4 numbers separated by stops e.g. 192.168.1.78.
-If you don't see any messages please check that your PC's security software lets through UDP Broadcast messages.
+If you don't see any messages please check that your computer's security software lets through `UDP Broadcast` messages.

 ```python
 import socket